buildo/react-components/src/AsyncStatusIndicator/README.md

 A component that shows the status of an async operation.

 ## Usage
-Whenever the UI needs to display a status of an asynchronous operation over which the user has no control.
+`AsyncStatusIndicator` is useful whenever the UI needs to display a status of an asynchronous operation over which the user has no control.

 The status indicator usually starts in `ready` state, it changes to `processing` in response to a user action, and it becomes either `success` or `error` when the operation has ended.